-Dr. Ibrahim Bohsali's areas of specialization are otolaryngology (ear, nose, and throat) and head & neck plastic surgery.
+Dr. Ibrahim Bohsali's specialties are otolaryngology (ear, nose, and throat) and head & neck plastic surgery.
 He practices in Fort Pierce, FL.
 He honors Medicare insurance.

 Otolaryngologists are also called 'ENTs' because their area of specialty is the ears, nose, and throat.
 Otolaryngologists treat most of the diseases and disorders that affect the head or neck.
 They can provide routine medical care, such as giving hearing tests or treating chronic conditions such as allergies.
 Otolaryngologists also perform a number of surgeries on the head and neck.
 Some of the illnesses and issues that otolaryngologists treat include:

 - Ear problems - hearing loss, infections, tinnitus or ringing on the ears, balance disorders, trauma or fracture of the temporal bone, prominent or large ears (using 'ear pinning' plastic surgery)

 - Nose issues - sinus infections, allergies, nasal polyps, smell disorders